She wrote, “I am very very new to homeschooling . . .” and asked for help.

 Determine what space you will dedicate to homeschooling.
 In other words, where will school work be done?
 It can vary by nature of studies and type of work (i.e., desk for online, kitchen table for writing, comfy chair for reading).
 Where will supplies and books will be kept?

-In our case, because there were years when we had up to seven kids homeschooling spanning K-MS, as well as a toddler and a baby, we made our family room into the learning space.
-We have desks that were discarded from public school so they have a small square of personal space.
+In our case, because there were years when we had up to seven kids homeschooling spanning K-MS, as well as a toddler and a baby, we repurposed our family room into the learning space.
+We have desks that were discarded from public school so each one has a small square of personal space.
 We keep materials and supplies in that room.
 However, we’ve sprawled out in other places to do our work–whatever suits us and is comfortable at the time.
 Now with only three still schooling, we have plenty of space.

 SUBJECTS.